xuyinzhu/MSc_thesis/README.md

-# Msc_Project_XuyinZhu
+# MSc thesis
-This project is to detect risky borrowers in online peer-to-peer lending marketplace
+This project aims to improve risk detection for peer-to-peer lending by machine learning algorithms and network analysis